ember-learn/cli-guides/guides/writing-addons/intro-tutorial.md

 1. `yarn link <addon-name>` or `npm link <addon-name>`.
 2. In the Ember app's `package.json`, add a `devDependencies` entry for your addon, like `"addon-name": "*"`.
 The `*` means that it will include all version numbers of our addon.
 3. Run `yarn install` or `npm install` in the app
-4. Add a reference to your addon's component somewhere in an app template, like `{{component-name buttonLabel="Register"}}`
+4. Add a reference to your addon's component somewhere in an app template, like `<ComponentName @buttonLabel="Register" />`
 5. Run a local server with `ember serve` and visit [http://localhost:4200](http://localhost:4200)

 We should now see our addon in action!